dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 ## Add a helper method to upload files

 To avoid code duplication for processing uploaded schedule files, add a static helper method first.
 Create a *Utilities* folder in the app and add a *FileHelpers.cs* file with the following content.
-The helper method, `ProcessSchedule`, takes an [IFormFile](/dotnet/api/microsoft.aspnetcore.http.iformfile) and returns a [tuple](/dotnet/csharp/tuples) containing the file's size and content.
+The helper method, `ProcessSchedule`, takes an [IFormFile](/dotnet/api/microsoft.aspnetcore.http.iformfile) and [ModelStateDictionary](/api/microsoft.aspnetcore.mvc.modelbinding.modelstatedictionary) and returns a string containing the file's size and content.
+The content type and length are checked.
+If the file doesn't pass a validation check, an error is added to the `ModelState`.

 [!code-csharp[Main](razor-pages-start/sample/RazorPagesMovie/Utilities/FileHelpers.cs)]